 Videos Inspire Emotional Connection

-The onboarding process is the most critical part of a What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer… because it is the time when users decide to stay or leave for good.
+The onboarding process is the most critical part of a customer journey because it is the time when users decide to stay or leave for good.
 Yes, but what’s so special about videos?

 Here’s the big secret:

 Emotional connections, including feelings like happy and sad, are inherently visual, which is why videos spark emotions.
 And the emotional connection is what creates brand loyalty and increases customer retention.